 - infected adenoids

-An infected tooth could also cause acute sinusitis.
-In rare cases, bacteria can spread from the infected tooth to the sinuses.
+An infected tooth could also cause acute sinusitis, as bacteria can spread from the infected tooth to the sinuses.

 - intranasal allergies

-- nasal passage abnormalities, such as a deviated septum or nasal polyp
+- nasal passage abnormalities, such as a deviated septum or nasal polyps

 - tobacco smoking or frequent breathing in of other pollutants

 - large or inflamed adenoids

 - spending a lot of time in a day care, preschool, or other areas where infectious germs are frequently present

 - activities that result in pressure changes, such as flying and scuba diving